 Year Graduated

 Growing up in a military family, Amanda Willows has always been passionate about criminal justice and law enforcement.
 She achieved her goal of becoming a police officer, but had to retire from patrol after being seriously injured in the line of duty.
 Upon returning to school, she was nervous about being a non-traditional student with disabilities.
-Nonetheless, she knew she made the right choice as the faculty at A&M-Commerce went above and beyond to help her succeed.
-After witnessing her success, both her sons earned their degrees from A&M-Commerce, too.
+Nonetheless, she knew she made the right choice as the faculty at East Texas A&M went above and beyond to help her succeed.
+After witnessing her success, both her sons earned their degrees from East Texas A&M, too.

-Returning to A&M-Commerce as an instructor is a dream come true for Willows and she is honored to help others reach their goals in the field of criminal justice.
+Returning to East Texas A&M as an instructor is a dream come true for Willows and she is honored to help others reach their goals in the field of criminal justice.

 A Conversation with Amanda

-A&M-Commerce is the perfect place for any student.
+East Texas A&M is the perfect place for any student.
 It has a positive atmosphere that is welcoming to traditional and non-traditional students.
-A&M-Commerce is a rural campus that provides a full university experience.
+East Texas A&M is a rural campus that provides a full university experience.
 There are so many exciting programs to choose from and the faculty truly care about their students.

 What draws you to your discipline?